designerbrett/trestles-hugo/site/content/post/are-you-choosing-death-by-h2o.md

 ---
 title: Are You Choosing Death By H2O?
 date: 2013-08-12T17:00:00.000Z
-tags: >-
-  List [ "Dehydration" "San Clemente Chiropractor" "San Clemente Chiropractic" "chiropractor san clemente" ]
+tags: ["Dehydration" "San Clemente Chiropractor" "San Clemente Chiropractic" "chiropractor san clemente"]
 description: >-
   Have you ever gotten to the end of the work day only to find that you have a pounding headache?
 Or maybe your boss or co-worker was talking to you and you